-In addition, this procedure can relieve some arrhythmia symptoms such as shortness of breath, fainting spells or palpitations and help you to enjoy a more active lifestyle.
+In addition, this procedure can improve some arrhythmia symptoms such as fainting spells or palpitations and help you to enjoy a more active lifestyle.

-Are there any alternative to AF ablation?
+Are there any alternatives to an EPS and ablation?

-An AF ablation will only be requested by your doctor if they feel that this is the best way to treat your heart condition and symptoms.
+An EPS and/or ablation will only be requested by your doctor if they feel that this is the best way to find out more information and to treat your heart condition.

-Other alternatives are not to have the procedure and continue using medications to manage your heart condition and symptoms or having an electrical cardioversion that involves giving an electrical current to your heart to bring your irregular heartbeat back to normal rhythm.
+Other alternative is not to have the procedure and continue using medications to manage your heart condition and symptoms.

-What are the risks and complications involved in having an AF ablation?
+What are the risks and complications involved in having an EPS and / or ablation?